rage-rb/rage/CONTRIBUTING.md

 - This method is not part of the user-facing API
 - It can be modified or removed without deprecation
 - It can be used freely within the framework codebase

+## Changelog

+Pull requests that introduce new features or change existing behavior must include an entry in `CHANGELOG.md`.
+This helps users understand what changed between versions.

+Not all changes require a changelog entry.
+For changes that don't affect users, a maintainer will add the `skip-changelog` label to your PR instead.
+This includes:
+- Internal refactoring, CI updates, and documentation fixes
+- Intermediary changes for larger features that aren't used yet - the changelog entry should be added when the feature is complete

 ## Dynamic Code Generation